Clicky

 What Is The Nature Of True Repentance?

-If you’re wondering whether repentance is something we must perform or whether God grants repentance, the answer is both.
-Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.
+The question of whether repentance is our action or a gift from God has a dual answer: it’s both.
+Godly sorrow leads to repentance and salvation and leaves no regret, while worldly sorrow leads to death.

 Genuine Contrition Ultimately Results In Regret

-True repentant sinners embarrass themselves for their previous wrongdoing.
-Paul wrote these words to the church in Rome: “What benefit did you reap at that time from the things you are now ashamed of?
-Those things result in death (Romans 6:21)!”
+True repentance involves acknowledging past wrongs with a sense of shame.
+As Paul stated to the Romans, “What benefit did you reap at that time from the things you are now ashamed of?
+Those things result in death” (Romans 6:21).

 All Sincere Regret Should Be Followed By Constructive Change